-- 5.2 Provide enough space for installation so that there will be at least 12 inches (more is fine) at the rear of the dehydrator for ventilation and access.
-Allow at least 36 inches at the front for maintenance access.
-When several dryers are placed side by side, only the dryer on the far right requires access space to its right, and only when in the maintenance position (in place or rolled forward). - 5.3 A floor drain is needed to accept the ejected water from the water drain fitting.
+5.2 Provide enough space for installation so that there will be at least 24 inches (more is fine) at the rear of the dehydrator for ventilation and access.
+Allow at least 36 inches at the front and sides for maintenance access.

+5.3 A floor drain is needed to accept the ejected water from the water drain fitting.
 Install the provided water drain fitting using pipe sealant to the rear of the cabinet.
 The drain should be within 75 feet of the dehydrator. a 3/8-inch diameter plastic tube needs to be connected to the water drain fitting and routed to the water drain.
-The 3/8-inch water drain tube may be routed over a wall or other obstacles but it cannot be more than 10 feet above the water drain outlet port at any time.
-A check valve may be required to prevent water from back feeding while the unit is in Standby or powered off.
+The 3/8-inch water drain tube may be routed over a wall or other obstacles but it cannot be more than 15 feet above the water drain outlet port at any time.
 The drain tube must not be subjected to freezing or crimping.

-- 5.4 The location should provide adequate space and ventilation for heat dissipation.
+5.4 The location should provide adequate space and ventilation for heat dissipation.
 The preferred ambient temperature range is 60°F to 90°F. Ambient humidity levels are of little consequence, but a clean environment prolongs component life.
-Do not place the air dryer where it may be subjected to freezing. - 5.5 The unit is practically vibration free and requires only that the wheel lock be set when in operation.
-A floor mount bracket comes with the unit and may be used to anchor the unit to the floor.
-It is installed at the outer back of the Air Dryer. - 5.6 For models equipped with "Water Chiller" option only: The 1/4" NPT coolant water inlet and coolant water outlet are clearly labeled to the left of the water drain fitting on the rear of the cabinet.
+Do not place the air dryer where it may be subjected to freezing.

+5.5 The unit is practically vibration free and bolting

+to the floor is not required.
+A level floor location is recommended.

+5.6 For models equipped with "Water Chiller" option only: The 1/4" NPT coolant water inlet and coolant water outlet are clearly labeled, on the rear of the cabinet.
 Make provision for the coolant water supply and the coolant water drain outlet.
-The use of rustproof brass quick connect, automatic shut-off, couplings (available from Dielectric) together with flexible hose is recommended to facilitate movement of the dehydrator during maintenance procedures.
+The use of rustproof brass quick connect, automatic shut-off, couplings (available from Dielectric) together with flexible hose is recommended.
 Provide safeguards against crimping, freezing and drain-back as instructed in 5.3 above.